 Visiting Memphis?
 Welcome!
 We bet you are hungry.
 Wondering where all the locals eat?
-We can help.
+We can help because here in Memphis we love to eat.
+How can you not when the food is so good?
 Here is a solid list to get you started, full of secret spots and hidden gems, all locally-owned restaurants.
+We'll get you covered here with breakfast, lunch, dinner, and late-night eats but this is just the start of places to hit.
+There are so many more spots to uncover during your visit.
+In addition to this list, Memphis' most famous food remains barbecue with 101+ bbq joints.

 This award-winning restaurant has been called the “best breakfast in Memphis,” but the fun part is deciding for yourself.
 Check out their crazy-amazing omelets like the Hungry Tiger, piled with home fries, veggies, meats, and cheese, or go for the cinnamon roll pancakes. .
 Expect a crowd on the weekends—we recommend going early or on a weekday morning.